deleSerna/dataParsing/chatboatWithCore/readme.txt

     sol - To improve it we can add synonyms and regex as in http://rasa.com/docs/nlu/master/dataformat/#section-dataformat

 3. How to write a generic story

+rsa nlu
+ - find intent (purpose ) of the chat eg: restuarant search, greeting
+ - find entities in the text ( eg: cusine, location) Nlp - convert free from text into structured data in a particular domain - Means Named Entity Recognition in a paticular domain